 Boasting over 20 years of safari guiding experience, Discover Africa had the priviledge of chatting to Singita's acting head guide, Chantelle Venter, who is currently plying her trade in the wildlife-rich Kruger National Park.

 The Kruger National Park is an excellent all-year round safari destination, however, travelling in certain periods of the year does offer certain perks and opportunities.

 The best game viewing can be done during the winter months of May to September.
 This is also known as the dry season, as Kruger will receive very little rain during this time.
-What makes the game viewing superb however, is the lack of vegetation, making the wildlife much easier to spot.
+What makes the game viewing superb is the lack of vegetation, making the wildlife much easier to spot.
 Also, the wildlife within the Kruger National Park will congregate around water holes, making them easier to find.

-Birdwatching is also excellent here, in fact, it's home to 500 bird species – more than half of the birds recorded in South Africa.
+Birdwatching is also excellent here, in fact the Kruger is home to 500 bird species; more than half of the birds recorded in South Africa.

 Chinspot Batis by Warwick Tarboton from his book Guide to Birds of the Kruger National Park

 Keep up-to-date with the happenings in Kruger by following these handy Facebook accounts: